 It’s typical for lawmakers to offer amendments to the sweeping National Defense Authorization Act (NDAA), the defense spending bill that is reauthorized every term, and this year has been no different.
 One of the more significant amendments is one offered by New Jersey Republican Rep. Chris Smith to order the Pentagon inspector general to conduct a review about whether the military experimented with making ticks into biological weapons.

-The amendment, passed by the House last week by a voice vote, would require the Pentagon inspector general to examine “whether the Department of Defense experimented with ticks and other insects regarding its use as a biological weapon between the years of 1950 and 1975.”
+The amendment, passed by the House in 2019 by a voice vote, would require the Pentagon inspector general to examine “whether the Department of Defense experimented with ticks and other insects regarding its use as a biological weapon between the years of 1950 and 1975.”

 “My amendment tasks the DOD inspector general to ask the hard questions and report back,” Smith said on the House floor Friday.
 During the debate on his amendment, Smith said the investigation would explore the following questions:

 Who ordered it?

 Was there ever any accidental release anywhere or at any time of any diseased ticks?

 Were any ticks released by design?

 Did the program contribute to the disease burden?

 Could any of this information help current-day researchers find a way to mitigate these diseases?